eagle840/killercoda-labs/workInProgress/python_gradio/step3.md

+# Gradio Components

-# The Interface class
+## The Interface class

-READ and follow from https://www.gradio.app/guides/the-interface-class
+READ and follow the **Guide** from https://www.gradio.app/guides/the-interface-class

+For more details items, see the **Docs** at https://www.gradio.app/docs

 update the function